microsoft/vcpkg-docs/vcpkg/get_started/get-started-vs.md

     The default `vcpkg-configuration.json` file introduces [baseline](../reference/vcpkg-configuration-json.md#registry-baseline) constraints, specifying the minimum versions of dependencies that your project should use.
 While this allows for more granular control over your project's dependencies, a detailed discussion is beyond the scope of this tutorial.

-## 3 - Add dependencies and creatw project files
+## 3 - Add dependencies and create project files

 Now that the project is set up, add the `fmt` library as a dependency and generate the project files.